liaoyunkun/ZAP/README.md

 ### Running FPGA Synthesis (Requires Vivado toolchain to be installed, Tested on Ubuntu 16.04 LTS/18.04 LTS)

+This will synthesize the SOC, and not just the processor core.

 Download and install Vivado WebPACK from https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2018.3_1207_2324_Lin64.bin
 ```bash
 cd $PROJ_ROOT/src/synth/vivado/  # $PROJ_ROOT is the project directory.